SIMEXP/fmriprep-denoise-benchmark/content/ohbm2022abstract.md

 ## Impact of confound removal strategies on functional connectivity generated from fMRIPrep outputs

-H-T Wang[^1], S L Meisler[^2][^3], P Bellec[^1][^4]
+H-T Wang[^1], S L Meisler[^2][^3], N Gensollen[^4], B Thirion[^4], P Bellec[^1][^5]

-[^1]: CRIUGM - Université de Montréal, Montréal, QC, Canada

-[^2]: Harvard University, MA, USA
+[^1] Centre de recherche de l'institut Universitaire de gériatrie de Montréal (CRIUGM), Montréal, Québec, Canada [^2] Harvard University, MA, USA

-[^3]: Massachusetts Institute of Technology, MA, USA

-[^4]: Université de Montréal, Montréal, QC, Canada
+[^3] Massachusetts Institute of Technology, MA, USA [^4] Inria, CEA, Université Paris-Saclay, Paris, France [^5] Psychology Department, Université de Montréal, Montréal, Québec, Canada

 ### Introduction

-Denoising strategy is an important topic in fMRI data analysis.
-The impact of the choice of confound regressor on functional connectivity has been a key debates in the field of fMRI (cf. global signal regression).
+The impact of the choice of confound regressor on functional connectivity has been a key debate in the field of fMRI.
-Recent minimal preprocessing pipeline, fMRIPrep {cite:p}`esteban_fmriprep_2020`, aims to reduce the degree of freedom during the preprocessing step.
+Popular preprocessing software, fMRIPrep {cite:p}`esteban_fmriprep_2020`, aims to reduce the degree of freedom during the preprocessing step.
 However, a wide range of confound regressors can still introduce errors by the users.
-It’s difficult to navigate the confounds and implement the sensible subset of variables in downstream analysis.
 Without good understanding of the literature or the fMRIPrep documentation, users can still introduce error or unwanted noise while performing confound regressing.
 Lastly, recent literature has shown the tool-based variability and the potential impact on the results {cite:p}`li_moving_2021`.
-The current research on denoising benchmarks have yet cover the output from fMRIPrep.
+The current research on denoising benchmarks have yet to cover the output from fMRIPrep.
-We hope to provide a useful reference for fMRIPrep users, and evaluate whether the confound regressors from fMRIPrep provides consistent results as the past literature using other preprocessing procedures.
+We hope to provide a useful reference for fMRIPrep users, and evaluate whether the confound regressors from fMRIPrep provide results consistent with the past literature using other preprocessing procedures.

 ### Methods